tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   3. Compute "simple_interest" by multiplying principal, interest_rate, and time_period
   ```

-* Pseudocoding is best done at the beginning of the development life cycle, in a planning or brainstorming phase.
-Using pseudocode to plan development allows for brilliant ideas to be captured in human language and then transformed into fine-tuned programs.

 Take a moment to discuss best practices when pseudocoding:

-* Human language should be used.
+* Use human language.
 The goal is for pseudocode to be readable and understandable.

-* Naming and indentation conventions should be maintained.
+* Maintain naming and indentation conventions.

-* Pseudocode should include variable instantiation and any operations or calculations that need to be performed.
-Keywords like `if`, `then`, and `else` should also be used in pseudocode for conditional statements.
-Loop conditions should also be specified.
+* Include variable instantiation and any operations or calculations that need to be performed.

+* Use keywords like `if`, `then`, and `else` for conditional statements.

+* Specify loop conditions.

-* Be concise and straight to the point.
+* Be concise.

+Present the following example of pseudocode.

 ```
 Pseudocode for determining if credit should be acquired based off of simple interest: